-In light of these compositions that featured all sorts of working classes, the only exception that showed the life of the upper class was William Glackens' Girl in black and white (1914).
+The only exception that showed the life of the upper class was William Glackens' Girl in black and white (1914).
 It was the portrait of an upper-class girl with a nonchalant attitude sitting on a couch.
-Like the flower arrangements, her bright dress, a crystal vase, and a tablecloth with tassels point to her high social status.
+Like the flower arrangements, her bright dress, a crystal vase, and tablecloth with tassels point to her high social status.

 The exhibition included just a few abstract compositions, such as My Egypt by Charles Demuth (1927) or House and Street (1931) by Stuart Davis, which were part of the Eastern circuit.
 Finally, two of the most daring artists featured in this exhibition were Paul Cadmus and Jared French.
-Cadmus with Venus and Adonis (1936) was described in the catalogue as "a heartless and satirical observer of contemporary life.
+Cadmus with Venus and Adonis (1936) was described in the catalog as "a heartless and satirical observer of contemporary life.
 Flawless as an expert, he leads the group of realist youngsters."
-Rainey (1941) 14.
+(Rainey, 1941,p.
+14).
 By that time, Cadmus had done some erotic representations of masculine figures with satirical and dramatic elements, such as The Fleet's In, where a group of sailors and prostitutes interacted with homosexuals.
-In the particular case of the work included here, the author seems to have based himself on Peter Paul Rubens' work, on canvas, with the same topic, circa 1635- 1640.
-The modern

-Adonis plays tennis and holds a racquet in his right hand and two balls in his left hand, while he rejects Venus and the crying baby.
+In the case of the work included here, the author seems to have based himself on Peter Paul Rubens' work, on canvas, with the same topic, circa 1635-1640.
+The modern Adonis plays tennis and holds a racquet in his right hand and two balls in his left hand while he rejects Venus and the crying baby.

 Finally, one of Jared French's oil paintings was included.
 Summer's Ending showed a group of youngsters at the beach.
-Two women were at the forefront and in the background, a group of boys and another woman.
+Two women were at the forefront, and a group of boys and another woman were in the background.
 Against the bluebird sky, the sun was going down, and the clouds heralded the end of the summer.
-The leftovers of a picnic (a bottle of wine) could be seen on a side while the muscled men played, and the women apparently started to leave.
+The leftovers of a picnic (a bottle of wine) could be seen on a side while the muscled men played, and the women started to leave.
 By mid-1941, exhibitions began to be mounted in various countries.